 - If you understand what kickback is and how it happens then you can reduce or eliminate the element of surprise.
 By being prepared you reduce the risk.
-Kickback is usually quite mild, but it can sometimes be very sudden and violent. - 2 Always hold the saw firmly with your right hand on the rear handle and your left hand on the front handle.
+Kickback is usually quite mild, but it can sometimes be very sudden and violent. - firmly with your right hand on the rear handle and your left hand on the front handle.

 Wrap your fingers and thumb around the handles.
 You should use this grip whether you are right-handed or left-handed.
 This grip minimises the effect of kickback and lets you keep the saw under control.